Alexis798/Firma-Sofe-Software/README.md

 To work with this project we need:

--Knowledge about Bash and Linux commands.
+- Knowledge about Bash and Linux commands.